 2. Berger Bullets, 1st Edition $31.99

 This manual provides 829 pages tailored specifically to the Berger Bullets line of projectiles.
 It will include range, field, and competition tested hand-loads in 71 different cartridges with a variety of powders.
-Bryan Litz (author of Applied Ballistics and champion shooter), John (Owner of Deep Creek Press & Rifles and recipes), Eric Stecker (Executive Vice President of Berger Bullets) and of course, Walt Berger all had a part of this tremendous manual.
+Bryan Litz (author of Applied Ballistics and champion shooter), John (Owner of Deep Creek Press & Rifles and recipes), Eric Stecker (Executive Vice President of Berger Bullets), and of course, Walt Berger all had a part of this tremendous manual.

-My favorite thing about the book: Not only is this written by some of the leading industry experts, it provides a great chapter in the book called, "Hand-loading Basics" for the new individuals in reloading.
+My favorite thing about the book: Not only is this written by some of the leading industry experts, but it also provides a great chapter in the book called, "Hand-loading Basics" for the new individuals in reloading.
 Even though, a lot of other manuals also include a section like this.
-However, online they have some of the best ballistics calculator to mess around with.
+However, online they have some of the best ballistics calculators to mess around with.
 I know that’s not manual related, but, I recommend you check it out anyway

 My thoughts: This manual has very specific information in regards to Berger bullets.
-Even though that's the obvious, most individuals who are new should know that if you plan on loading only Berger Bullets, then this manual is a must for you.
-In respect to general reloading guides, like the Lyman or Lee series, one must understand that those two provide accurate data, but not as accurate as the manufacturer of the projectiles manual you will be loading for.
+Even though that's obvious, most individuals who are new should know that if you plan on loading only Berger Bullets, then this manual is a must for you.
+In respect to general reloading guides, like the Lyman or Lee series, one must understand that those two provide accurate data, but not as accurate as the manufacturer of the projectiles you will be loading for.
 As an analogy, it's the difference between buying a manual of all the industries Ar-15's, or going out and purchasing a manual that is specific to your AR platform that provides data from the company who made it.
 Nobody knows their product better than the creator themselves.

 My favorite thing about the book: It has a lot of other information besides just loading data.
 Whenever I purchase a reloading manual, I'd like to see other information that can aid myself and other individuals in various situations they might find themselves in with reloading and shooting.
 Also, the little things are always the best, specifically the big three rings.
-Those who have the manual know what i'm talking about.
+Those who have the manual know what I'm talking about.
 The book is pretty sturdy and doesn't deteriorate over time.

 Nosler has yet again to improve their products with some of the best projectiles in the industry.
-As most manufactures should do, they have have yet again updated their manual with new projectiles in their line and powders.
+As most manufactures should do, they have yet again updated their manual with new projectiles in their line and powders.
 They have added Accubond Long Range data, 26, 28, and 30 Nosler data, and new Cartridge introductions that Nolser has made.

 My favorite thing about the book: Nosler's name speaks for itself.
 They have set the bar high on this manual by providing burn rate charts, highlighted powders in red to show that they are discontinued, and highlighted further on their Accubond, Ballistic Silvertip Varmint, and Bonded performance rounds.
 They also included which powders are the most accurate for your cartridge (that they have tested through their own platforms) for your needs.
-Some other manufacturers like Sierra highlight most accurate powders when testing as well.
+Some other manufacturers like Sierra highlight the most accurate powders when testing as well.